Sts. Constantine & Helen Cathedral – Cleveland Heights, OH

 Only practicing Orthodox Christians may receive sacraments.

 FAITH IN ACTION

-Prayer Requests – If you have any prayer requests for our prayer team, please send them to firstname.lastname@example.org.
+Prayer Team – join the prayer team and keep others in your daily prayers.
+(Prayer Requests – If you have any prayer requests for our prayer team, please send them to firstname.lastname@example.org.)

 Contact email@example.com to RSVP for any of these activities or if you have questions.